WiiConnect24: Service

 WiiConnect24 was used to receive content such as Wii Message Board messages sent from other Wii consoles, Miis, emails, updated channel and game content, and notifications of software updates.
 If the Standby Connect mode of WiiConnect24 is enabled, this content can also be received when the Wii is left in standby mode.
 While running in standby mode with Standby Connection enabled, the Wii uses about 9.6 watts, compared to 1.3 watts without WiiConnect24.

 WiiConnect24 can still be turned on or off via the setup interface.
 If it is on, the user is allowed to enable or disable Standby Connect mode.
-While the console is in standby, the power LED indicates the current status of the standby connection; red indicating Standby Connect is off, yellow indicating Standby Connect mode is on.
+While the console is in standby, the power LED indicates the current status of the standby connection; red indicating Standby Connect is off and yellow indicating Standby Connect mode is on.
 If the power button on the console is pressed and held down for three to four seconds, the Wii goes into standby mode with Standby Connect off.
 If the Wii is cut off from power and power is later restored, it goes into standby mode with Standby Connect mode off, and WiiConnect24 will not operate until the console is turned on.

-The Wii's Optical Drive will glow a neon-blue colour when Wii Message Board data has been received through WiiConnect24 in Standby Connect mode and, with firmware 3.0 and above, it will briefly flash when the console is turned on.
+The Wii's optical drive will glow a neon-blue colour when Wii Message Board data has been received through WiiConnect24 in Standby Connect mode and, with firmware 3.0 and above, it will briefly flash when the console is turned on.
 The brightness level of this blue light can be changed via the Setup Interface with the options of Bright, Dim, or Off.

 The flowing light on the Wii is timed with the bird call of the Japanese bush warbler.

 When game messages are received with pictures, the player can view and customise them in the Photo Channel.
-The player would also be able to send them to other Wii consoles that are sent when you register them.
-The player could also opt out of receiving messages from Nintendo if they chose to.
+The player would also be able to send them to other Wii consoles.
+Nintendo would also send messages to players, which they could opt out of.

 Functionality

 During an interview with the Japanese newspaper Nikkei Business Publications, Nintendo's CEO, Satoru Iwata, revealed that the WiiConnect24 could be used for the downloading of demos for the Nintendo DS (this was later revealed to be the Nintendo Channel).

-According to Nintendo's European micro-site for the Wii, WiiConnect24 can be used to send SMS messages "to family members that are out and about", and exchange pictures and messages with other Wii users.
+According to Nintendo's European micro-site for the Wii, WiiConnect24 could be used to send SMS messages "to family members that are out and about", and exchange pictures and messages with other Wii users.

 Channels

 The following were Wii Menu channels that used WiiConnect24 that were released in North America:

-The Forecast and News channels required that both WiiConnect24 and Standby Connection were enabled to work; if WiiConnect24 was enabled and Standby Connection was disabled, the channels would give an error message upon launch and return the user to the Wii Menu.
-The reason for this requirement is due to the fact that they had to download data that was relatively up to date.
+The Forecast Channel and News Channel required WiiConnect24 and Standby Connection to be enabled; if WiiConnect24 was enabled and Standby Connection was disabled, the channels would give an error message upon launch and return the user to the Wii Menu.
+This was required so the channels could download up-to-date information.